cBournhonesque/lightyear/README.md

   - use local executors for async, and use one process/thread per core instead of doing multi-threading (more complicated and less performant
   - one server: 1 game room per core?

 PROBLEMS:
+- SYNC:
+  - still doesn't work too well.
+Problems with pruned_rtt sometimes
+  - client can be stuck in a bad state; because of rollback or sync?
 - if i wait a bit on the client before sending inputs, the whole thing stays very laggy.
 Sync bug?
 - TODO: the speedup/slowdown seems to take a lot of ticks before having any noticeable effect, which is strange.
 - when the client is disconnected, the server seems to suddenly apply a bunch of inputs at once? is it because the server is behind the client?